 Park City, UT

 Think of this postcard-perfect town as a liberal refuge in the otherwise conservative state of Utah.
 It lays claim to High West, the first distillery to open in UT since Prohibition, and hosts the famed Sundance Film Festival each winter.
-The U.S. Ski Team call Park City home, and for good reason: the town offers easy access to both Deer Valley and the recently expanded Park City Mountain Resort (the largest ski facility in North America), as well as an Olympic training facility with a bobsled/skeleton/luge track and ski jumping.
+The U.S. Ski Team call Park City home, and for good reason: the town offers easy access to both Deer Valley and Park City Mountain Resort (the largest ski facility in North America), as well as an Olympic training facility with a bobsled/skeleton/luge track and ski jumping.
 Visit between May and August to take advantage of crisp mountain temperatures that are typically 20 degrees cooler than nearby Salt Lake City, and to access the more than 400 miles of hiking and mountain biking trails that weave through the neighboring Wasatch Mountain Range.
 Though if you choose to visit during autumn, you'll witness the aspen groves transform into a sea of glittering gold.

-Stay: Montage Deer Valley
+Where to Stay: Montage Deer Valley

 Long before Aspen was Colorado’s most haute (and expensive) mountain town, it was a playground for intrepid rock climbers and skiers.
 While a visit here today offers an array of next-level restaurants, boutiques, and luxe après-ski bars, you can still tap into the area’s frontier spirit.
 Head out to explore the extensive network of trails that lead to high-alpine azure lakes, massive meadows, rocky crags, and gushing waterfalls, or to one of the area's four ski mountains (which offer year-round outdoor recreation).
 No matter what kind of adventure you seek, unwind with a $5 pint at Aspen Brewing Company or go for a glass of whisky at Hotel Jerome, a onetime favorite haunt of gonzo journalist and Aspen local Hunter S. Thompson.